9erson/bytebles/courses/First Byte at Python/Lesson 5 - The While Loop.md

 2. They both end with a `:` (colon).
 3. They both are followed by one or more indented lines.

-The difference with the `if` statement, however, is that the code block belonging to the `while` statement keeps running until the condition is `True`
+The difference with the `if` statement, however, is that the code block belonging to the `while` statement continues to run until the condition is `True`

 A very common mistake beginners make is that the variable(s) within the criteria is never updated, and so the loop never ends.
 This is called an infinite loop.
 Although there are cases where an infinitive loop is required, in most cases, it's not.
 Here is an example of the previous code, where the programmer forgot to update a variable included in the while criteria.